 More flood-compatible development (e.g. vehicular parking, recreational space) may be located in higher risk areas.
-In assessing the acceptability of vehicular parking in floodplains account should be taken of the nature of parking, flood depths and hazard, including evacuation procedures and flood warning.
+In assessing the acceptability of vehicular parking in areas of higher flood risk, account should be taken of the nature of parking, flood depths and hazard, including evacuation procedures and flood warning.